 And hey, it may be good to read my guide for first tattoos for a refresher on what to prepare if you’re planning on getting inked.

 Our experience at Kuching Tattoo Festival 2022

-We spotted some familiar faces and also met plenty of new people who flew in just to exhibit at the Kuching Tattoo Festival.
+I spotted some familiar faces and also met plenty of new people who flew in just to exhibit at the Kuching Tattoo Festival.

 Some tattoo artists explained that they would bring some items like prints and stickers to sell over the weekend when there might be more of a crowd, while others already had some merchandise prepared.

-We also spent some time shopping at the handicraft booths which displayed local Dayak designs.
+I also spent some time shopping at the handicraft booths which displayed local Dayak designs.